Special-Rocket-Agents/ChungOSX/README.md

 Your Syntax depends...

-- If you use windows. enter batch/cmd code
+- If you use windows. enter batch/cmd code.
+No Powershell nerds allowed here

 - If you use linux/mac. enter bash/zsh codes respectively
 # Lua Support